Galaxy Watch Studio supports Gear S3, Gear Sport, Galaxy Watch, Galaxy Watch Active, and Galaxy Watch Active2.

 In order to test your app on a device, the device must be registered in your personal distributor certificate.
 Then, you must build your app, which signs the app using your personal distributor certificate.

-To generate a personal distributor certificate and register a Samsung device, using the Galaxy Watch Designer, from the main menu bar, click Project > Distribute Certificate.
+To generate a personal distributor certificate and register a Samsung device, using Galaxy Watch Studio, from the main menu bar, click Project > Distribute Certificate.
 For more information, see Get Your Certificates.

 The personal distributor certificate is used for testing only.
 When you release your app for sale in Galaxy Store, your personal distributor certificate is replaced by an official distributor certificate.